Third World Liberation Front: November

-On 6 November, exactly a year after the Gater incident, the Black Students Union and Third World Liberation Front members struck for a larger Black Studies Program and for the reinstatement of George Murray.
+On 6 November, exactly a year after the Daily Gator incident, the Black Students Union and Third World Liberation Front members struck for a larger Black Studies Program and for the reinstatement of George Murray.
 Administration called police after students marched on the Administration Building.
 The campus closed during the week of 13 November, due to the escalating number of student-police confrontations.

 Governor Ronald Reagan and school trustees called for the reopening of campus on November 18, 1968.
 Additionally, a faculty grievance committee reported back that George Murray was suspended without due process.

 On 20 November, approximately 10% of the students returned to campus for departmental discussions.
 The administration had also created a Convocation to discuss the protests, which continued throughout the 26th.
 During this time, President Smith resigned, and his position was filled by Dr. S. I. Hayakawa, whose first official act was to keep the campus closed.